Malaysia

 Time from Woodlands Checkpoint: 2 hours

 If you can’t make a trip to Bali just yet but craving for a short trip by the sea, hit up Pengerang.
-It’s an up-and-coming town with cafes such as Yard & Co, a cafe by the sea with chio aesthetics – giving us Santorini vibes.
+It’s an up-and-coming town with cafes such as Yard & Co, a cafe by the sea with chio aesthetics – a Santorini dupe if we’ve ever seen one.

 But what’s Pengerang without seafood?
 Another pit stop for foodies is Salsabilas Cafe, an open-air eatery serving seafood dishes right by the water with views of – wait for it – Singapore.
 If you prefer chicken, the nasi lemak kukus with fried chicken is chef’s kiss according to Google Reviews.